aarsonline/aarsonline.github.io/class1/trp/README.md

 ## Structure

-TrpRS shares a number of similarities with its close homolog [TyrRS](/class1/tyr), which constitute subclass Ic.
+TrpRS, together with its close homolog [TyrRS](/class1/tyr), form the subclass Ic.
+Consequently, TrpRS and TyrRS share several  features.
 TyrRS and TrpRS are homodimeric, in contrast to many Class I synthetases, which operate as monomers (Gomez and Ibba, 2020).
 Moreover, the two amino acids may have been among the last amino acids to emerge in the metabolism (Trifonov 2000), and are chemically similar (aromatic side chains), consistent with the hypotheses of the two AARS sharing a common ancestor with either dual specificity, or one synthetase spawning off the other (Doublié et al. 1995, Fournier et al. 2015).